shriyatanwar/FitAi/README.md

 A full-stack AI-powered fitness and nutrition application that generates personalized workout plans, meal plans, and provides an intelligent AI coach chatbot.

+## 📹 Demo Videos

+Check out the demo video in the `videos/` folder to see FitAI in action:
+- [fitAi-video.mov](videos/fitAi-video.mov) - Complete application walkthrough and feature demonstration

 ## 🌟 Features

 ### ✨ Core Features